system-zero/system-zero/data/docs/la.md

 to the corresponded function.

-For instance in our C code we use File.remove (): The library|Class File exposes this method: This language exposes through the file module, the same function with the same name, method and access as File.remove (): And finnally there is a command with the exact same name and access.
+For instance in our C code we use File.remove (): The library|Class File exposes this method: This language exposes (through the file module) the same function with the same name, method and access as File.remove (): And finnally there is a command with the exact same name and access.